 The Company's objective, for the near term, is to maintain and enhance its position as a leading ATM service provider in Central and Western Europe by meeting international standards of reliability and customer service.
-Key elements of Europet's business strategy are to:
+Key elements of Euronet's business strategy are to:

 Expand its ATM Base in Existing and New European Markets.
 The Company's principal focus in the near term will be the continued expansion of its installed base of ATMs in Europe.
 The Company's rollout plans are highly dependent upon the level of new card issuance in its existing markets of Hungary, Poland, the Czech Republic and Croatia as well as possible other markets in the region.
 The Company believes it is important to balance the number of ATMs in service with the number of cards expected to be in circulation to ensure that there is enough consumer demand to support its capital investments.
 The Company's rollout plans for any one market may vary from time to time in response to fluctuations in card issuance levels.
-Notwithstanding these fluctuations, the Company anticipates adding approximately 3,600 new ATMs in existing and new European markets.
+Notwithstanding these fluctuations, the Company anticipates adding approximately 3,600 new ATMs in existing and new European markets by December 31, 2000, the majority of which are expected to be in existing markets.
 Factors affecting the Company's expansion into new Central European countries include the state of the local economy, the stage of development of the retail banking market and ability to conduct business in accordance with the Company's customary standards and practices.
 Factors affecting further penetration of existing markets in the region are principally related to new card issuance levels, securing attractive retail sites and the number of strategic bank and card agreements.